 This post contains some Amazon affiliate links in which I earn a small percentage from qualifying purchases through these links, at no extra cost to you.
 Thank-you for helping to support my blog!

-2 pallets of equal size – any size will do, but the key is that they are the same.
+2 pallets of the same dimension – any size will do, but the key is that they are both the same size.

 4 square posts for legs